Natalia Androsova: World War II

 In 1941 Nazi Germany invaded Russia.
 In the fall of that year, when the enemy came very close to capturing Moscow and the Soviet Government fled, Natalia stayed in the city.
 She was in charge of her neighborhood fire brigade, on the alert for incendiary bombs dropped by German aircraft.
 When these bombs hit the ground, they exploded and shot out a sea of flames.
 One had to catch the moment of impact and throw sand over the bomb to smother it before the explosion.
 Impatient Natalia would often seize the hissing bomb itself and throw it into the sand.
 Sometimes the white-hot bodies of bombs buried themselves deeply into the asphalt, setting even that aflame, and at night explosions and fires burst out everywhere, with people shouting and horses neighing in terror.

 Natalia also joined a paramilitary militia as a motorcyclist courier.
 When she came to her Arbat neighborhood dressed exotically in a brown velvet jacket, army boots and breeches, some passerby, unused to such extravagant dress, detained her as "German saboteur."
 Natalia took another job, driving a truck, delivering bread to the troops at the front and clearing snow from downtown streets afterward.
-She discovered that she had talent for mechanical matters and she could keep her truck in good repair.
+She discovered that she had talent for mechanical matters, and she could keep her truck in good repair.
 As early as the summer 1942, Stalin, feeling more secure about the course of the war, decided that it was time to cheer up his people.
-He ordered more performances in Moscow; theater, concerts, opera and the circus.
+He ordered more performances in Moscow, including theater, concerts, opera and the circus.